pbrod/nvector/README.rst

    :target: https://github.com/pbrod/Nvector

-Nvector is a suite of tools to solve geographical position calculations like:
+Nvector is a suite of tools written in Python to solve geographical position calculations like:

 * Calculate the surface distance between two geographical positions.